Top 5 fashion designers in Paris

 The sophisticated Christian Louboutin

 We all know about the famous red-soled high heels of Christian Louboutin.
 Every influential celebrity has them on their feet and there’s a good reason for it.

-During his teenage years, Louboutin started spending nights in popular Parisian clubs where he got to meet important figures of the fashion world.
+During his teenage years, Louboutin started spending nights in popular Parisian clubs (learn more about where to party in Paris!) where he got to meet important figures of the fashion world.
 Among them, Hélène de Mortmart from Dior house who pulled some strings for him to get an internship at Charles Jourdan, the so-called inventor of the stiletto heel.
 It is where he got to learn everything about shoe design.
 When the internship was over, he pursued his dream and worked as a freelance shoe designer for leading fashion brands, such as Hervé Léger and Chanel.

-In 1991, Christian Louboutin opened his first shop in Paris at rue Jean-Jacques-Rousseau that you can visit during our Hidden gems tour!
+In 1991, Christian Louboutin opened his first shop in Paris at rue Jean-Jacques-Rousseau that you can visit during our Hidden gems free (tip-only) walking tour!
 Over the years, Christian Louboutin increased his popularity and turned out to be a must for the most well-known celebrities.

 People like Dita Von Teese, Blake Lively, Uma Thurman and Christina Aguilera only have eyes for Christian Louboutin shoes.
 He is the fashion designer which creations are put on every model’s feet at fashion shows.
 All pop artists, like Beyoncé and Lady Gaga, want some Christian Louboutin high heels to perform.
 The Christian Louboutin creations never go out of fashion and go well with any outfit.
 For a matter of fact, wearing his red-soled sophisticated shoes will instantly make you sexier.